What Is Ontology and Does the Bible Teach It

 Greek ontology leaned on human speculation.
 Biblical ontology is revealed structure, not philosophical theory.
 It is the inner reality God discloses in Scripture.
 It describes how God exists within Himself and how He created humanity in His image.
 Greek terms are not the authority here.
 Scripture is the authority.
 The Greek words only serve as handles that let us read what Scripture actually says without importing later assumptions.

 For clarity, this is where ontology immediately raises real questions.
-Scripture speaks of God’s form and speaks of spirit, and that forces the reader to ask: What does Scripture mean by “form”?
+Scripture speaks of God’s Form and speaks of spirit, and that forces the reader to ask: What does Scripture mean by “form”?
 Is it merely outward shape, or is it a real structure of being?
 What does Scripture mean by spirit when it speaks of life, death, and newness?
+What is the difference between God’s own Spirit and the Holy Spirit in Scripture’s usage?
 These are ontological questions.
 This article names the category.
 The detailed exegesis of those terms belongs in focused follow-up studies, where each one can be handled without derailing the point here.

 Ontology, then, is the language of interworking reality.
 It describes what a being is and how a being functions in the world God created.